 Journalism Transfer

-- AA Associate of Arts Degree | 60 Credits
+Associate of Arts Degree | 60 Credits

-The purpose of journalism is to see life and make sense of the world by sharing our stories.
 These stories find us, draw us closer, make us feel, and shape our decisions.

-In this journalism program, you will learn how to be curious about the world by asking questions.
-You will learn why truth and ethics matter when reporting news stories or when you write public relations press releases.
-You will also learn the technical skills of writing stories, video production, still photography, and audio production that afford us the ability to share these stories in different media such as social media, television, radio, and online news outlets.
+You will also learn the technical skills of writing stories, video production, still photography, and audio production, allowing us to share these stories in different media such as social media, television, radio, and online news outlets.

-CCD’s journalism program offers classes that will start you on this path to a career as a journalist or as a public relations professional and give you what you need to transfer to a four-year university.
+CCD’s journalism program offers classes that will start you on this path to a career as a journalist or public relations professional and give you what you need to transfer to a four-year university.

 CCD Online offers fully online certificates and degrees, and individual online courses to help match your busy schedule.
 This program offers 83 percent of its degree either online or through a hybrid program.